TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_screen.md

 title: Connecting a screen to a SKR Pro v1.1 and v1.2
 tags: []
 keywords:
-last_updated: 15/01/2021
+last_updated: 15/07/2021
-summary: "Connecting a screen to a SKR Pro v1.1 and v1.2"
+summary: "How to connect a serial screen to a SKR Pro v1.1 and v1.2"
 sidebar: mydoc_sidebar
 permalink: skr_pro_screen.html
 folder: mydoc